kaichevannes/dotfiles/.github/README.md

 ## Setup
 ### Basic Flow
 1. Install wezterm
-2. Make sure zsh is the default shell
+2. Make sure fish is the default shell
 3. Install yadm
 4. yadm clone
 - (Think about how to do auto DankMono font)